bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 Yeah, I mean,  one of the longest running debates in Bitcoin, which is , I think one of the juicier debates is should Bitcoin be money or should it be smart contract fuel?
 I think that anytime somebody tries to introduce a change that allows for more expressibility of script or allows for more novel peg-in mechanisms or whatever, one of the pushbacks is, okay, well, Bitcoin isn't for arbitrary program execution, it's for money.
-What's, hopefully the thing that people can distinguish is that OpVault or something like it is doubling down on custody.
+What's, hopefully the thing that people can distinguish is that `OP_VAULT` or something like it is doubling down on custody.
 It's making the money part better.